Toyota Starlet: Third generation (P70; 1984)

 The P70 series of October 1984 saw the Starlet switch to front-wheel drive, which was now the normal format for cars of this size.
 Three-door and five-door hatchbacks were offered, and a three-door van for commercial use was also available in many markets.
 The 12 valve 1E and 2E engines replaced the old K-series engines.
-The extensive Japanese line up consisted of Standard, CD-L, DX, DX-A, Soleil, Soleil-L, XL, XL-Lissé, SE, Si, Si Limited, Ri, Turbo R, and Turbo S, although the one-litre version was available for export only.
+The smaller displacement motor was available for export only.
+The extensive Japanese line up consisted of Standard, CD-L, DX, DX-A, Soleil, Soleil-L, XL, XL-Lissé, SE, Si, Si Limited, Ri, Turbo R, and Turbo S. The cheaper models were powered by the carburetted 2E-LU engine.
+Power for the Si, Si Limited came from the fuel-injected 2E-ELU engine.
 The engine fitted in turbo models was the 2E-TELU, and was installed with Toyota's active suspension technology called TEMS.
-The Ri and Turbo R are the light weight models designed for motorsports.
+The Ri and Turbo R were the light-weight models designed for motorsports.

 For the export markets the Starlet 70 series were offered as 1.0 Standard, 1.0 DX, 1.0 XL, 1.0 XL Lisse, 1.3 DX, 1.3 XL, 1.3 S, and 1.3 SE.
 The export version Si Limited was basically an XL or 1.3 S with front and rear spoilers, sporty red and black interior, Multi-point fuel injection and special exterior colour 2-tone black-silver, or white.

 The first Starlet assembled outside Japan was the 1985 1.0 XL built in Indonesia.
 A year later, the 1.3-litre model joined the production line there.
-The Indonesian-built Starlets were only available as 5-door with carburettor, 4-speed manual transmission and offered as XL, SE, Lissé and Si Limited.
-A minor change for Japanese models was given in 1987 with new nose, tail lights, bigger bumpers, and revised interior.
-Indonesian-built Starlet received these minor changes in 1988, while European and general market models retained the older appearance.
+The Indonesian-built Starlets were only available as 5-door with carburetor, 4-speed manual transmission for the 1.0-litre, or 5-speed manual gearbox for the 1.3-litre.
+The smaller engine cars were offered as XL, Lissé and Si Limited, while trim levels for the bigger engine models were SE and Si Limited.

+Facelift for the Japanese models was given in 1987 with new nose, tail lights, bigger bumpers, and revised interior.
+Indonesian-built Starlet received these minor changes in 1988, while the European and general market models retained the older appearance.